jojoh45/MyBitFit/README.md

 Submitted by: Jordan Johnson

-MyBitFit is a health metrics app that allows users to track ...
-[TODO]
+MyBitFit is a health metrics app that allows users to track the number of calories of certain food.
+It also shows the minimum, maximum and average number of calories.

 Time spent: 15 hours spent in total